DoubleDrup/Autocad-Plugin-Templates/tutorial/tutorial.md

     │   template.json
 ```

-1. Create a folder called `Autocad.Template.Basic`.
+1. Create a folder called `Autocad.Template.Basic` anywhere you like.
 2. Add a `.template.config` folder to it.
-3. Add a `.text` file to it, open it and add the json styled text below.
+3. Open a text editor and add the json styled text below.
 Change the details to your preferences (definitions [here](https://learn.microsoft.com/en-us/dotnet/core/tools/custom-templates)).
 Most of them do not need clarification, but you will explore the important once later on in this tutorial.
 To keep things clear: the `sourceName` should have the same value as the folder name in step 1.
     ```json
     {
       "$schema": "http://json.schemastore.org/template",